Maara: Reception

-The film opened with mixed-to-positive response from critics.
-The general audience, however, have given it a more favourable rating.
-M. Suganth, editor-in-chief of The Times of India gave 3 out of 5 stars stating "The additional focus on this track results in an increased running time, and also takes the spotlight away from the Paru-Maara romance, leading to an ending that doesn’t leave you on a high that the initial moments promised."
+M. Suganth of The Times of India gave 3 out of 5 stars stating "The best thing about Maara is that it doesn't come across as a cash-in on a beloved film, but a lovingly crafted movie that respects its source material but also wants to be its own work" but felt the ending "doesn't leave you on a high that the initial moments promised."
 Logesh Balachandran, writing for India Today, gave 3 out of 5 and stated "Though it's difficult to recreate the magic of the original film Charlie, Dhilip has managed to retain its essence and delivered a film that leaves a lasting impact."

-S. Srivatsan of The Hindu stated "From an aesthetic point of view, ‘Maara’ directed by Dhilip Kumar is beautifully-shot and works somewhat better than the Malayalam film ‘Charlie’, although its rigidity comes close to spoiling the otherwise pleasant and charming film."
-Film critic Haricharan Pudipeddi, writing for Hindustan Times stated "Maara isn’t a frame-by-frame copy, but it retains the magic of Charlie."
-Shubhra Gupta, editor-in-chief for The Indian Express, gave 3 out of 5 stating, "Madhavan is appropriately loose-limbed and dishy as he ambles through the film, spreading grizzled, warm charm."
+S. Srivatsan of The Hindu stated "From an aesthetic point of view, 'Maara' directed by Dhilip Kumar is beautifully-shot and works somewhat better than the Malayalam film 'Charlie', although its rigidity comes close to spoiling the otherwise pleasant and charming film."
+Haricharan Pudipeddi, writing for Hindustan Times stated "Maara isn't a frame-by-frame copy, but it retains the magic of Charlie."
+Shubhra Gupta, writing for The Indian Express, gave 3 out of 5 stating, "Madhavan is appropriately loose-limbed and dishy as he ambles through the film, spreading grizzled, warm charm."
 Sudhir Srinivasan, gave 3 out of 5 stars for the film, in his review for Cinema Express, stating "This film that contains within it several smaller stories, like it were a book of fairytales, is an appeal to recognise the magicality of our world and its people."

-Ranjani Krishnakumar, writing for Firstpost, gave 2.5 out of 5 stars stating "If you aren’t instinctively drawn to the mystical world that Maara and Paru occupy, or even find it desirable, the film is a drag.
-If you’re a hopeless, dreamy romantic at heart, you might find your longing fulfilled."
-Baradwaj Rangan of Film Companion stated "The beauty of this fable, based on Charlie, is how much of a love story it is, and yet how it’s not really the love story of the “hero” and the “heroine”."
+Ranjani Krishnakumar, writing for Firstpost, gave 2.5 out of 5 stars stating "If you aren't instinctively drawn to the mystical world that Maara and Paru occupy, or even find it desirable, the film is a drag.
+If you're a hopeless, dreamy romantic at heart, you might find your longing fulfilled."
+Baradwaj Rangan of Film Companion stated "The beauty of this fable, based on Charlie, is how much of a love story it is, and yet how it's not really the love story of the "hero" and the "heroine"."
 Gautaman Baskaran of News18 gave 3 out of 5 and stated "A truly charismatic Madhavan and an unforgettable Srinath make Maara a great watch."
 Sowmya Rajendran of The News Minute, gave 3.5 out of 5 stating "Madhavan as Maara, however, looks jaded, but Shraddha Srinath carries the film through with her charm."